The Need for a Business Continuity Plan

 • What are the critical skills, knowledge, or expertise needed to recover?

-• What are risk controls or risk management systems currently in place?
+• What risk controls or risk management systems are currently in place?

 Key features of an effective business continuity plan